SirGoodenough/HA_Blueprints/Automations/ZHA-Xiaomi_Cube_Controller.md

 Here is a sample of what you put into the script Blueprint UI.
 It will need to be a manual YAML edit and contain your specific variables.
 What you see here is one from my config.

 [Code Examples are found in the Yaml file here](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Samples/ZHA_Cube_Rotate_Long_and_Short_press_SAMPLE.yaml)
+If you want to create the long / short rotation switch script file using a script BluePrint, I have that for you right here: [Long Short Rotation Switch BluePrint](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Scripts/long_short_toggle_4_magic_cube.yaml)

 You can also do this buy going full gui and picking the matching template out of the below section and filling it in similar to this: